AdrianM10/adrianm10/README.md

 ### Hi there 👋

-- 🔭 Reducing cloud spend for enterprise clients and providing security recommendations for workloads running in the cloud.
+- 🔭 Reducing cloud spend for enterprise customers and providing security recommendations for workloads running in the cloud.
 - 🌱 I’m currently learning Python and Serverless Development.

 ### Latest Blog Posts